Manta-Network/docs/docs/calamari/DevelopOnCalamari.md

 ## Faucet

-To use the Dolphin faucet, head to our [Discord channel](https://discord.com/channels/795390654628102165/1055864933692219453).
+To use the Calamari faucet, head to our [Discord channel](https://discord.com/channels/795390654628102165/1029569907542720512).

 To receive tokens from the faucet, you'll need to get the attention of the faucet bot.
 Start by typing the command for the token you want, such as `/gimme-dol`.
 Discord will display a small pop-up asking for your wallet address.

 Type or paste your wallet address into the address field, then press enter to trigger the faucet request.

 You can request each of the four supported tokens (`DOL`, `KAR`, `KSM`, `MOVR`) once per UTC day.
 If you request the same token twice in the same day, the faucet bot will only respond with the status of your first request of the day.
-You can check the status of your address at https://faucet.dolphin.community/.

 ## Development Tools